img

 While FaaS has a few drawbacks, its benefits far outweigh its disadvantages.
 These drawbacks include increased testing complexity, less system control, and CI/CD pipeline integration issues.

-Such issues can be attributed to the fact that Function-as-a-Service (FaaS) as a cloud computing model emerged only recently.
-With time, intelligent developers and innovative tech companies will indeed overcome these issues.
+Such issues can be attributed to Function-as-a-Service (FaaS) as a cloud computing model emerged only recently.
+With time, intelligent developers and innovative tech companies will overcome these issues.